spraakbanken/multiged-2023/README.md

 * **it-** for Italian
 * **sv-** for Swedish

-It is possible, but not mandotary, to develop systems for each of the included languages.
+It is possible, but not mandatory, to develop systems for each of the included languages.

 ## Data